-Materials: The walkway will be constructed of Pennsylvania cut flagstone in a pattern of squares and rectangles as in the photo from "The Waves" below.
-The stone will be set in a gravel base with quarter-inch joints filled with crushed stone.
-Flagstone is currently used on the property in the original walkway from the portico to the mansion and is a common material used for walkways in other John Russell Pope residential buildings.
+Materials: The walkway will be constructed of Pennsylvania cut flagstone in a pattern of squares and rectangles as in the photo from the Pope house, "The Waves," below.
+The stone will be set in a gravel base with quarterinch joints filled with crushed stone.
+Flagstone is currently used on the property in the original walkway from the portico to the Hemlock Grove and is a common material used for walkways in other John Russell Pope residential buildings.